SPBCodes/modPopStrap/README.md

 	{
 		"icon":"exclamation-circle",	// requires Bootstrap icons.
 		"text":"Warning!",
-		"colourscheme":"danger",	// uses Bootstrap 5.3 text-bg- helpers to set background and appropriate foreground },
+		"colourscheme":"danger"		// uses Bootstrap 5.3 text-bg- helpers to set background and appropriate foreground },
 	"content":				// modal body content
 	{
 		"contentType":"file",		// or "contentType":"html",
-		"ajaxURL":"ajax.php"		// or "content":"Content to display in modal body",
+		"ajaxURL":"ajax.php",		// or "content":"Content to display in modal body",
-		"ajaxMethod":"POST"		// default is POST
+		"ajaxMethod":"POST",		// default is POST - only used if contentType = "file"
-	},
+		"ajaxData":{"id":123}		// data to sent with the request  - only used if contentType = "file" },
 	"footer":                      		// modal footer content
 	{